Building conda packages for general code projects¶

-In a text editor make a new file called build.sh with the following content in the postgis directory.
+In a text editor, create a new file called

 sh autogen.sh ./configure \ --prefix=$PREFIX \ --with-pgconfig=$PREFIX/bin/pg_config \ --with-gdalconfig=$PREFIX/bin/gdal-config \ --with-xml2config=$PREFIX/bin/xml2-config \ --with-geosconfig=$PREFIX/bin/geos-config \ --with-projdir=$PREFIX \ --with-jsondir=$PREFIX \ --without-raster \ --without-topology make make install

-NOTE: You will have to install a C/C++ compiler, autoconf and automake in order to run conda-build on this recipe.
+NOTE: To run conda build on this recipe, you need to install a C/C++ compiler, autoconf and automake.
 These packages must be installed at the system level and not through conda.

-Now that the recipe is complete you can build the conda package with the conda-build command from within the postgis directory.
+Now that the recipe is complete, build the conda package

 Removing old build environment Removing old work directory BUILD START: postgis-2.2.2-0 Using Anaconda Cloud api site https://api.anaconda.org Fetching package metadata: ..........
 Solving package specifications: .........

-If conda-build was able to successfully install the dependent packages and compile the source code conda-build should terminate with the following message.
+If conda build successfully installed the dependent packages and compiled the source code, it terminates with one of the following messages:

 BUILD END: postgis-2.2.2-0 Nothing to test for: postgis-2.2.2-0 # If you want to upload this package to anaconda.org later, type: # # $ anaconda upload /Users/adefusco/Applications/anaconda3/conda-bld/osx-64/postgis-2.2.2-0.tar.bz2 # # To have conda build upload to anaconda.org automatically, use # $ conda config --set anaconda_upload yes